-Quality Statement 12: Health Care Provider Training and Education
+Health Care Provider Training and Education

-People who have developed or are at risk of developing a diabetic foot ulcer or complications receive care from health care providers with training and education in the assessment and management of diabetic foot ulcers and complications.
+People who have developed or are at risk of developing a diabetic foot ulcer or foot complications receive care from health care providers with training and education in the assessment and management of diabetic foot ulcers and foot complications.

-People with a diabetic foot ulcer benefit from individualized care by health care providers with comprehensive training and education in diabetic foot ulcers and how to assess and manage them.
-Training and education materials or programs should be tailored to providers' roles and responsibilities and the type of care they provide.
-This may range from screening and referral to provision of ongoing wound care, application of compression therapy, and working with an interprofessional team to conduct comprehensive assessments and interventional procedures.
+People with a diabetic foot ulcer benefit from individualized care by health care professionals who have comprehensive training and education in diabetic foot ulcers and how to assess and manage them.
+Training and education materials or programs are additional to entry-level programs and should be tailored to providers' roles and responsibilities and the type of care they provide.
+This may range from screening and referral to the provision of ongoing wound care, pressure-redistribution devices, and working with an interprofessional team to conduct comprehensive assessments and interventional procedures.